 A watershed is an area of land that drains water into a particular lake, river or wetland.
 Learn about the benefits of a healthy watershed, why your watershed is important and how you can help protect our watersheds.

 Our Missouri waters include 66 watersheds across the state.
 The department has established a list of priority watersheds that will be brought into focus each year until it all 66 watersheds have been evaluated within a five-year cycle.
 The department is also working to establish a Watershed Advisory Committee in more than 40 of the 66 HUC-8 watersheds across the state by the end of 2016.
 Learn more about the advisory committee the current focus watersheds.

 Upcoming Watershed Meetings

 If your local community is hosting a meeting or event to focus on watershed efforts, please contact one of our watershed coordinators to let us know.
 The department will continue to add local watershed meetings to this calendar as we learn about them.

-The department's Missouri Geological Survey and Water Resources staff are in the planning process to update a complete and comprehensive State Water Plan for Missouri.
+The department's Water Resources staff are updating Missouri's comprehensive State Water Plan.
 The process typically takes 2 to 5 years to complete and requires extensive involvement from all of Missouri’s water users, our stakeholders.
-Once the efforts begin, the department will work with a consultant to facilitate the discussions that will help characterize Missouri’s water resources including surface and groundwater, quality and quantity.
+The department and its contractor will be characterizing Missouri’s water resources including surface and groundwater, quality and quantity.
 In addition, the department will need to quantitatively define how those water resources are currently used – are they underutilized, overutilitized or sustainably utilized.
 The department will also need to define all water users, their current needs, predict or model their future needs and ensure all of their needs are met.
 Learn more about state water planning.